tpwd/ke_search/README.rst

 For the most used content types indexers are provided within the extension itself, including pages and news.

 If you found a bug or want to ask for a feature, please use https://github.com/tpwd/ke_search/issues

-**Please note that the namespace has changed to "tpwd" since version 4.
-If you extended ke_search with** **your own code, please use the new namespace also.**